 The artists listened to the stories narrated by the merchants about the Chinese and the British and the painters have beautifully converted their imagination into this astounding art.

 If you are an art lover or can appreciate the dilapidated royal architectures then Shekhawati villages are the best choice for offbeat historic exploration in Rajasthan.
 The amazing fact about the paintings is that none of the artists had seen most of the modern amenities like a train, telephone, car or dinner parties of the British.
 Most of the paintings are created either on the basis of detailed descriptions of the merchants or by seeing the pictures of the magazines.

-Among all the Shekhawati villages, Mandawa has turned out to be a favourite location with maximum well-maintained havelis in the town.
+Among all the Shekhawati villages, Mandawa has turned out to be a favorite location with maximum well-maintained Havelis in the town.
 Tourism department runs direct buses from Jaipur/Bikaner in their package tour on their sites.
 The following are the places to see in Mandawa: